CAFxX/static_asset_server/README.md

 PRs are welcome.
 Some ideas for what to add:

-- Make the baking process run in parallel
 - Add zstd/gzip/brotli dictionary support
 - Add dictionary serving
 - Add JPEG-XL `jxl` content-encoding variant